 Of David

-Judge me, O Lord, for I have walked in my innocence; and hoping in the Lord, I shall not grow weak.
+Judge me, O Lord, for I have walked in my innocence; I have hoped in the Lord and shall not be moved.

-Prove me, O Lord, and test me; purify my mind and my heart.
+Prove me, O Lord, and examine me; purify my mind and my heart.

 For thy mercy is before my eyes and I have delighted in thy truth.